dfinity/motoko/design/IDL.md

 ```
 **Note:** This type has a similar role as *reserved fields* in proto buffers.

-#### Absent
+#### Empty

-The type `absent` is the type of values that are not present.
+The type `empty` is the type of values that are not present.
 Its purpose is to mark variants that are not actually there, or -- as argument types of function reference -- indicate that they will not be called.
 ```
-<primtype> ::= ... | absent
+<primtype> ::= ... | empty
 ```

 ### Constructed Data